rju/gi-software-technik-trends/README.md

 ## Contents

-- gistt.cls document class for SOSP papers
+- gistt.cls document class for STT papers
-- sosp-template.tex the template file for your SOSP publication
+- stt-template.tex the template file for your STT publication

 ## Usage